 APPLICATION FOR LICENSURE OR CERTIFICATION.

 Forms.
-Application forms for licensure as a professional engineer, or professional land surveyor, certification as an engineer intern, land surveyor intern or certificates of authorization to practice or offer to practice engineering or land surveying by a business entity may be obtained from the office of the Executive Director of the Board of Professional Engineers and Professional Land Surveyors.
+Application forms for licensure as a professional engineer, or professional land surveyor, certification as an engineer intern, land surveyor intern or certificates of authorization to practice or offer to practice engineering or land surveying by a business entity may be obtained online from the Board of Professional Engineers and Professional Land Surveyors.
 (5-8-09)

 Completion of Application.
 Applications shall be made on such forms as may be prescribed by the Board.
 All forms, references, transcripts and other written materials shall be in English pursuant to Section 72-121, Idaho Code.
 An application that is not fully completed by the applicant need not be considered or acted upon by the Board.
 The application by a business entity for a certificate of authorization to practice or offer to practice engineering or land surveying must set forth its address, and name and address of the individual, or individuals, duly licensed to practice engineering or land surveying in this state, who will be in responsible charge of engineering or land surveying services offered or rendered by the business entity in this state.
 (4-11-15)